-Binary asteroids exhibit interesting internal dynamics driven by thermal emission from irregularly shaped components, but up to now there has appeared only one study constraining its limits based on direct measurements so far: Scheirich et al. (2015) found an upper limit on drift of the mutual orbit of the components of binary near-Earth asteroid (175706) 1996 FG3, that is consistent with the theory of Jacobson and Scheeres (2011a) of that synchronous binary asteroids are in a state of stable equilibrium between binary YORP (BYORP) effect 1 and mutual body tides.
+Binary asteroids exhibit interesting internal dynamics driven by thermal emission from irregularly shaped components, but there is only one study constraining its limits based on direct measurements so far.
+Scheirich et al. (2015) found an upper limit on drift of the mutual orbit of binary near-Earth asteroid (175706) 1996 FG3, that is consistent with the theory of Jacobson and Scheeres (2011a) of that synchronous binary asteroids are in a state of stable equilibrium between binary YORP (BYORP) effect (which is a secular change of the mutual orbit of the components of a binary asteroid due to the emission of thermal radiation from asymmetric shapes of the components) and mutual body tides.
 In this paper, we present a comprehensive analysis of mutual orbit drifts in two well-observed binary near-Earth asteroids (NEAs).